kalina-kalina/capstone_project/README.md

 3. Models' understanding

+From comparing the R-squared values of the test and train data sets it was found that Ridge regression performed best.
+All values are very, very low - it's not what I expected before I starting my porject.
-For all of my models I got very, very low measures.
-It means that a set of independent variables, in this form, for linear regression models, in not enough to predict dependent variable.
+Low measures mean that a set of independent variables, in this form, for linear regression models, in not enough to predict dependent variable.
 The final model explains only about 9% of training set and 8% of validation set.

 ***